Fishmansky/glog/README.md

 # glog

 Logging solution built with simplicity in mind!
 Setup your own central logging server easily!
+Written solenly in Go with two external packages: viper and fsnotify.

+Supported architectures: x86_64, i136, i686, aarch64 and arm*.
+Supported Linux distributions: ubuntu, debian, linuxmint, fedora, centos, rhel, rocky, almalinux, arch and manjaroo.

 # Why use glog?

-1. Simple configuration - no need for diving deep into vast documentation, just a couple of config variables
+1. Simple configuration - no need to dive deep into vast documentation, just a couple of config variables!
-2. Deploy in seconds - install logging server and client, specify desired files and let it do the work
+2. Deploy in seconds - install logging server and client, specify desired files and watch your logs fly!
-3. If you just need to stream your log files as they are there is no easier way
+3. If you just need to stream your log files as they are there is no easier way!

 # How to use?